Skip to main content

 3 included per Business agent

-A person who can see and manage ONE specific agent: edit settings, view transaction history, set spend policies, manage allowlists, view that agent's audit log.
+A person who can see and manage ONE specific agent: edit settings, view transaction history, set spend permissions, view that agent's audit log.
 They cannot see other agents in the workspace, cannot change billing, cannot add or remove team members.

 Use case: client operators for an agency.
 Operator A works on Client X's agent only; Operator B works on Client Y's agent only; neither sees the other.